digidem/osm-p2p-db/README.md

 ### osm.ready(cb)

 Runs the callback `cb` once all of `osm`'s internal indexes are caught up to the latest data. `cb` is called exactly once.

+### osm.close(cb)

+Closes the Level and chunk-store backends associated with the database. `cb` is called upon completion.

 ### var rstream = osm.queryStream(q, opts)